johncdanley/Controls-Project---Ball-and-Plate/README.md

 -----------------------------------------------------------------------------------------
 ## 2. Modeling
 The system is simulated in Coppelia Sim Edu utilizing a plate that is supported by two revolute joints on the individual sides that control the tilting mechanism for the balance of the ball.
-The control system described is to hold a freely rolling ball in a specific position on the plate using a senor for a feedback loop to maintain the position of the ball.
+The control system described is to hold a freely rolling ball in a specific position on the plate using a sensor for a feedback loop to maintain the position of the ball.
 For measuring the ball position, a camera sensor was used to provide feedback information.
+To simplify this system, it is modeled as two independent ball and beam systems.
+This is possible because the x and y positions are only going to be affected by their respective beam angles.

 The data is processed in the following way:
 * The camera observes the position of the ball in CoppeliaSim and sends the data to Matlab